ASC Motion Imaging Technology Council

 (2016) MITC establishes the Lens Committee, which has helped coordinate “Lens Day” events (Anamorphic and Spherical) at the ASC Clubhouse, showcasing the proliferation of optics makers and new creative options available to cinematographers.

-Curtis Clark, ASC presides over a recent meeting of the Motion Imaging Technology Council held at the ASC Clubhouse in Hollywood.
+Curtis Clark, ASC presides over a meeting of the Motion Imaging Technology Council held at the ASC Clubhouse in Hollywood.

 Upcoming MITC initiatives designed to encourage ASC member participation in committee activities include such subjects as: